DEHuckaKpyT/telegram-bot/Writerside/topics/starter-topic.md

 - Has possibility to **save state in database** with **Spring JPA** or **Exposed**.
 - Easy to **write tests** for your bot.

-## ⚠️ Limitations (will be resolved) ⚠️
-- Now available only long polling (will be added webhook also).

 ## Prerequisites

 - JDK 17 or higher